reritom/Trinity/README.md

 - Add an application layer to the sensor which allows for message encryption (#FeatureDrift)
 - For implementing routing (https://pdfs.semanticscholar.org/379d/087b54850fa6d98c07c2e3bb66f51a109179.pdf)
 - When running multiple injections, add tags to the logs of each section so that logs can be sorted in Django better.
-- Create a graph generator.
+- [P] Create a graph generator.
 Allow for 1 to n-1 neighbours.
 Allow the topology to change during the simulation.
 - Make a packet for naming a relay and linking a sensor name to a relay.
 - Make a packet which checks the relay name doesn't exist in the local network already.
 - Add ability to turn on/off relays and add/rename relays mid simulation
+- Add events at the beginning which get processed in the routeBuffer at specified times, such as topology changes, etc.

+Tags -> [P] in progress, [X] completed

 ## Authors